ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/build_hybrid_env.md

 ## Review and next steps

-You have learned how to build a basic Amazon EC2 hybrid environment and add the required tools to enable you to access and manage it from your client system.
-Next, read [Add your environment to Amplify Central](/docs/central/mesh_management/add_env/) to learn how to add your environment to Amplify Central.
+You have learned how to build a basic Amazon EC2 hybrid environment and have added the required tools to access and manage your cluster.
+Next, read [Deploy your agents with Axway CLI](/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli/) to learn how to add your environment to Amplify Central and to deploy the Istio agents.